BigPolarBear1/factorization/README.md

 Update: Works with squares.. now to get it to work with non-squares.. this can't be so hard...
 I'll have it before the end of the week.
 I just know it can be done.

+Update: I might have it.
+Instead of using some random large prime.. we should take whats non-square in the b-smooth, ie if we're looking for a discriminant where a\*x^2+4\*N\*k is square and a is not square, then we lift using a (and use CRT if a has multiple primes ofcourse).
+That could work hmm..
+I like this idea.
+I'll try it tomorrow.
+If that works I probably need to rework my PoC and just use the psieve approach.. because all we will need to do is find a single b-smooth with it with a large enough square in it... or could probably also use the SIQS method to sieve for these types of b-smooth... which might be faster.. and then just finish with the approach I just mentioned.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>